harrymkt/zluinav/readme.md

 ##### get
 This method will search the TOML file containing translation for each language set in the config.
 The folder to search is base on the `config.extra.tr_path`.
 By default, it's langs.
 Directory searching is as follows:
 * Searches in the directory where the config.toml file is located.
-* If it is not found, Searches in the static directory.
-* If it is still not found, searches in the theme directory.
+* If it is not found, searches in the theme directory.
 The theme directory means the directory which your current theme lives.

 This macro has the following properties to pass:
 * `key`(string) required: the key to translate, set in your language TOML file.